OpenDSA/OpenDSA/RST/en/Glossary.rst

    dequeue
       A specialized term used to indicate removing an element from a queue.

+   dereference
+      Means accessing the value of a :term:`pointee`.

    descendant
       In a tree, the set of all nodes that have a node :math:`A` as an